Worldline EFT treatment of quadratic and cubic gravity theories: Extra diagrams for cubic gravity at 2 PN

 \section{Extra diagrams for cubic gravity at 2 PN}

-There were eight diagrams that the \textbf{EFTofPNG} package could not solve.
-We manually calculated them and only tried to gauge the falloff behaviour of some terms.
+There were eight diagrams that the \textbf{EFTofPNG} package could not solve. { These eight diagrams, even after letting the calculation for the \emph{main} file run for several days, did not compute the results nor gave any errors.
+We believe that the number of terms in calculating the inverse Fourier transform of the amplitudes of the eight diagrams using the results of the \emph{Nloop} file is computationally expensive for an average machine.} We have therefore manually calculated these terms and only tried to gauge the falloff behaviour of some terms.
 We restricted ourselves to some terms since there was a dramatic proliferation of terms.
 We found the following\\

 \underline{$\phi^3$ $2^{nd}$ order} \\

 \\

 Integrals are done by starting with a simple integral ($I$) and taking its derivative with respect to $r$, where